 Shaquille O'Neal Net Worth: Shaquille O'Neal is a retired American basketball player, entrepreneur and television host who has a net worth of $400 million.
-Even though he has been retired for many years, Shaq still earns around $60 million per year from endorsements and various business endeavors.
+He earned $292 million in salary alone during his time in the NBA.
+He earned well over $200 million from endorsements during that time.
+Even though he has been retired for many years, Shaq still earns around $60 million per year from endorsements and various business endeavors to this day.

 Early Life: Shaquille O'Neal was born on March 6th, 1972 in Newark, New Jersey to parents Lucille O'Neal and Joe Toney.
 His father was addicted to drugs and went to prison for drug possession when O'Neal was just a baby.
 His parents never married and his father left soon after Shaq was born, upon his release from prison.
 O'Neal was estranged from his father for decades.
 At the age of two, his mother married Phillip Harrison who was a sergeant in the U.S. Army.
 O'Neal was a part of the Boys and Girls Club of America while growing up and he credits the organization for helping to keep him off the streets.
 The family moved from Newark and moved around to Germany and Texas.
 While still in high school, Shaq started to gain attention for his basketball talent.
 In his senior year, he led the San Antonio's Robert G. Cole High School team to the state championship.
 O'Neal went on to Louisiana State University where he became a two-time SEC player of the year and a two-time All American.
 He also received the Adolph Rupp's Trophy for the NCAA men's basketball player of the year in 1991.